-While some brokerages employ brokers, others hire independent agents who don’t draw a base salary.
-Instead, these brokers are paid using a commission split method where the commission is shared by the independent broker and the brokerage that contracted them.
-Commissions can range from 25%-70% of the gross margin.
-The average is from 50-65% but this can vary due to several factors:
+While some brokerages employ freight brokers, others hire independent agents who don’t draw a base salary.
+Instead, these brokers are paid using a commission split method where the commission is shared by the independent broker and the freight brokerage that contracted them.
+The average commission rate can range from 25% to 70% of the gross margin.
+The average is from 50% to 65%.

-1. Asset-based broker: This is a freight broker (sometimes also called a freight forwarder) that owns its own fleet of trucks and sometimes warehouses, and has its own certification with the FMCSA.
-They have their own drivers and don’t need to contract with other carriers.
-Broker commissions for this type of company are usually lower than a non-asset-based company.
+- Asset-based broker have their own certification with the FMCSA and own a fleet of trucks, equipment, and warehouses.
+Also called freight forwarders, they have their own drivers and don’t contract with other carriers.
+Broker commissions for this type of company are usually lower than non-asset-based companies.

-- Brokers can become complacent.
+- Don’t become complacent.
 Having steady customers lowers the incentive to find new customers.
 Continue to make and build partnerships to avoid slow months or combat market fluctuations.

-Three ways freight brokers can increase margins (and commissions).
+3 ways freight brokers can increase margins (and commissions)

-For freight brokers, the only way to increase commission earnings is to either:
+For brokers, the best way to increase commission earnings is by:

-- Increase commission percentages (largely controlled by the brokerage and the market).
+- Increasing the commission percentages (largely controlled by the brokerage and the market).

-- Increase the gross margin by raising the rates the shipper pays (gross revenue).
+- Increasing the gross margin by raising the rates the shipper pays (gross revenue).

-- Or reduce the cost of shipping (the amount you pay the carrier).
+- Reducing the cost of shipping (the amount you pay the carrier).

 1. Invest in a broker load board.

-One of the simplest ways to find capacity consistently is with the Truckstop.com Broker Load Board.
-You can book loads with trusted carriers with a button click.
+One of the simplest ways to find capacity consistently is with a load board.
+You can book loads with trusted carriers with the click of a button.
 You can also quickly compare rates and search lanes to find the best carrier for each load.

 2. Benchmark rates in real-time.

-Find the best margins by using Truckstop.com Rate Analysis tools in real-time.
-Having access to data on spot rates helps you find the best rates faster and post loads with the best margins.
+Access to market data on spot rates helps you find the best rates faster and post loads with the best margins specific to each load.

-The bottom line is that better margins mean higher broker commissions.
-Rate analysis tools help brokers do this quickly with real-time data to adjust quickly and accurately.
+Better margins mean higher broker commissions.
+Rate tools help brokers do this quickly with real-time data to adjust quickly and accurately.

 3. Post loads for preferred carriers.

 Ready to get started?
 Sign up for the Truckstop Load Board for Brokers today.
-We’re here to help you be the best, and most profitable freight broker you can be.
+We’re here to help you be the best and most profitable freight broker you can be.